 A: Lesson one: The instructor will go over dash instruments, questions (and one trick) the DMV will ask the day of the exam.
 Additionally, traffic safety rules, parking, lane changes, following distance, and smooth braking are among the topics covered.
 At end of the first lesson the instructor will sign page 2 of the permit allowing the student to legally drive with their parents.

 Lesson two: Review of lesson one.
-If the student has made satisfactory progress, they will go on the freeway, practice park and reverse (will be on the test) and focus more on defensive driving techniques.
+If the student has made satisfactory progress, they will go on the freeway (this is optional and done if the student/parent requests to go on the freeway), practice park and reverse (will be on the test) and focus more on defensive driving techniques.

 Lesson three: A review of lessons one and two with a focus on cleaning up any rough edges or bad habits.
 We want to make sure the student can not only pass the DMV test, but more importantly, be a safe driver once the parent and instructor get out of the car.

-A: When your lesson is booked, a driver is scheduled and a car is reserved for that specific day, hour, and location.
-Both have to be paid for even if you don't show up.
+A: When your driving lesson is booked, a driver is scheduled and a car is reserved for that specific day, hour, and location.
+Both have to be paid for even if you forgot, overslept or don't have the original permit - or any other reason that prevents you from being able to do the lesson.
+We send text and email reminders for upcoming lessons.
 It is the students responsibility to have the original permit in hand in order to start the lesson (copies are not legal).
 Pickup or drop-off locations cannot be changed at the last minute.
 Lessons are scheduled in groups based on location.
-A change in your location at the last minute will only be made if it fits within the existing schedule.
+A change in your location at the last minute will only be made if it fits within the behind the wheel schedule.
 In addition, any outstanding fees owed to SoCal will have to be paid before a completion certificate can be issued or a new lesson can be scheduled.

 A: Yes!
 We specialize in teaching people who need a personalized approach.
 Not everyone learns the same.
 Or maybe you were involved in an accident and need a safe re-entry into the drivers seat again.

 We simply ask that you tell us in advance about your situation.
 That way we can make sure you get to most out of your lessons.
-Our last student had failed 6 times over 1 year (multiple schools) - he passed with us.
+One of our students had failed 6 times over 1 year (multiple schools) - he passed with us.
 Parents were shocked.
 Let us shock you too!